Deceptive Negotiation Gambits and Counter Measures

 Yet, there are some people who have a moral imperative that is not in the same strata of righteousness as our own.
 These other individuals might take pride or pleasure in putting one over us.
 Alternatively, in the corporate world we cannot necessarily know all the horrific pressures or poised daggers that might be pressed against the back of our opposite number.
 There are many sordid and lamentable reasons for the use of unethical gambits or tactics that might be used against us at the table.

-A negotiator needs to be cautiously vigilant at all times, and be able to recognize these unscrupulous tactics.
+A negotiator needs to be cautiously vigilant at all times, and be able to recognise these unscrupulous tactics.
 We train negotiators on how to identify manipulative tactics, neutralise these tactics to prevent losing value, and often to counter tactics.

 4 Types of deceit you may encounter